You get what you pay for in life – and customer service outsourcing is no different.

 To get quality, you have to pay for quality.
 Research demonstrates that companies that pay more for quality achieve better business outcomes.
 For instance, a positive customer service experience will lead 62% of customers to actively recommend your services, and 40% will share their stories on social media.
 These kinds of stats show that investing in your customer service is worth it — it leads to an improved customer experience, meaning you’re more likely to retain that customer and grow in the long-term.

 Overall, these better outcomes can offset the extra costs.

 Customer service isn’t just a way to appease your customers — you need to think about customer service as a growth strategy that will benefit you now and in the future.

-Book a call with Odondo today to find out how you can transform your customer service:
+You can also book a call with Odondo now, to talk through how you can transform your call centre:

 Aamir is one of the Co-Founders at Odondo, where he obsesses over the details to deliver a strong and compelling proposition for each of his clients.

 Prior to Odondo, he was CTO at one of the UK's largest price comparison websites, with contact centres in the UK and India.
 In his spare time, he loves reading, politics, tennis, and playing the piano (badly).